 The American Society of Breast Surgeons recognizes the leading role of Surgeons as providers of clinical expertise in management of patients with breast abnormalities.
 The Society established a Certification process for individual surgeons who demonstrate a dedication to quality patient care and public safety through adherence to established standards of performance and training in breast stereotactic biopsy and ultrasound techniques.

-Dr. Niru Anne at Lourdes Women’s Health Center, is one of five surgeons in New York State to obtain Breast Stereotactic Biopsy Certification from the American Society of Breast Surgeons.
+Dr. Niru Anne at Lourdes Women’s Health Center, is one of nine surgeons in New York State to obtain Breast Stereotactic Biopsy Certification from the American Society of Breast Surgeons.
 She is one of only 17 surgeons in New York State to obtain Breast Ultrasound Certification from the American Society of Breast Surgeons.